These terms & conditions apply to all relationships between Rotterdam School of Management B.V. and Clients registering for an RSM B.V. Programme.

 - Not meeting the academic requirements;

 - Not complying with RSM B.V’s Code of Conduct and Code of Behaviour;

 - Not meeting the financial obligations arising from the Agreement, in accordance with article 7.6 GT&C.

-- The Client will be asked to sign an academic integrity pledge upon the start of their Full-Time, Executive MBA, or OneMBA Programme.
+- The Client will be asked to sign an Academic Integrity Pledge upon the start of their Full-Time, Executive MBA, or OneMBA Programme.
 The Client must sign this pledge in order to advance their Programme.

 - The RSM B.V.
 Career Services Regulations apply to the Agreements for Full-Time & Executive MBA and OneMBA.

 - A Client that opts for cancellation of the Agreement before the start date of the Programme, must notify the Admissions Office in Writing.

 - If the Client chooses to withdraw from the Programme after entering into the Agreement, and before the start of the programme, RSM will retain the Admission Fee from the Tuition Fee, as mentioned in the Agreement.

 - Under circumstances, the Client may also opt for a deferral of the start date of the Programme.
 Client must file a request to do so with the Admissions Office in Writing.
 In case the Admissions Fee is already paid, it will be carried forward to be incorporated in the new Agreement for the to be determined new Programme.